Best AI broker TMS in 2026 — 8 ranked by what AI actually does

 The bottom line

-If you are an SMB or lower mid-market freight brokerage shopping for "the best AI broker TMS," the honest answer in 2026 is Keelway TMS at $400/month flat — native carrier-email AI in the same product as the dispatch board, no setup, no contract, and no per-user pricing surprise when you add your fifth dispatcher.
+If you are an SMB or lower mid-market freight brokerage shopping for "the best AI broker TMS," the honest answer in 2026 is Keelway TMS at $799/mo flat — native carrier-email AI in the same product as the dispatch board, no setup, no contract, and no per-user pricing surprise when you add your fifth dispatcher.
 For the edge cases — true enterprise, bolt-on augmentation of an incumbent TMS, hybrid carrier-broker fleet — the right answers are elsewhere on this list, and we have named them.

 Frequently asked questions